 Victor Senkov was born in Mogilev, Belarus.
-Victor is an accomplished photographer, curator and member of the Belarusian Association of Photographers and Belarusian Union of Designers.
+Victor is an accomplished visual artist, photographer, curator and member of the Belarusian Union of Artists.